 Financial Aid - Grants

 Grants are gift aid and do not require repayment unless a student fails to maintain satisfactory progress and remain enrolled in class.
-Wenatchee Valley College awards the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Washington State Need Grant, and Wenatchee Valley College tuition waiver and grant to eligible students.
+Wenatchee Valley College awards the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Washington College Grant, and Wenatchee Valley College tuition waiver and grant to eligible students.
 Grants other than Pell are awarded on a funds available basis.
 For this reason, timely applications are important.

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Generally, Pell grants are awarded only to undergraduate students who have not earned a bachelor's or professional degree.
 (A professional degree is typically earned after earning a bachelor's degree in a field such as medicine, law, or dentistry.)
 In some cases, you may receive a Pell grant for attending a post baccalaureate teacher certification program.
 For many students, Pell grants provide a foundation of financial aid to which other aid may be added.